-INR 104,811 in 2022-23.
-This puts the expenditure on one 14.2 kg LPG cylinder, which was priced at INR 1,100-1,350 across states in August 2023, at about 10 percent of monthly consumption expenditure per person.
-Households that have to spend more than 10 percent of their income to access modern energy services are considered to be experiencing energy poverty.
-By this definition, LPG purchase, coupled with the purchase of electricity for lighting and petrol for two wheelers, could push single-income households into energy poverty.
-Energy poverty is not just a private problem.
-Households that cannot afford to purchase.
+INR 104,811 in 2022-23.207 This puts the expenditure on one 14.2 kg LPG cylinder, which was priced at INR 1,100-1,350 across states in August 2023, at about 10 percent of monthly consumption expenditure per person.208 Households that have to spend more than 10 percent of their income to access modern energy services are considered to be experiencing energy poverty.209 By this definition, LPG purchase, coupled with the purchase of electricity for lighting and petrol for two wheelers, could push single-income households into energy poverty.210 Energy poverty is not just a private problem.
+Households that cannot afford to purchase LPG canister refills will "switch back" to burning biomass.
 The smoke from biomass burning will increase indoor and outdoor pollution, creating a public problem with huge social costs.